jbuehl/ha/README.REST.md

 			 "hostname": <host name>,
 			 "port": <port>,
 			 "label": <service display name>,
-			 "timestamp": <last update time of the resource states>, "seq": <sequence number of the message>}
+			 "stateTimestamp": <last update time of the resource states>, "resourceTimestamp": <last update time of the resources and attributes>, "seq": <sequence number of the message>}
 ```
 The /resources/ REST resource contains a JSON representation of the HA resource that
 the service is exposing.
 It may be a single HA Resource but typically this is a
-HA Collection resource that contains a list of HA resources.
+HA Collection resource that contains a list of HA resource names.
 ```
 "resources":{"class": "Collection",
 			 "attrs": {"name": <resource collection name>,